jloayza10/depression_prediction_project/README.md

 # Depression Prediction

 This is a machine learning project focused on analyzing and predicting the severity of depression using self-reported 1-year health data from a mental health observational study.
 The objective of this project is to replicate and extend the analysis performed in the research paper by Makhmutova et al. [1] and present a complete machine learning pipeline for depression prediction.
+There is also some MLOps steps being currently performed.

 ## Dataset